 About

-“My work always contains elements of fun, the strange, the playful, and the curious.” - Maria Pelton
+“My work explores the playful, the uncanny, and the curious within figurative and still-life forms.” - Maria Pelton

-This exploration is shaped by a wide range of influences, including art history, portraiture, still life, and the natural world.
-I’m particularly drawn to expressive faces, unusual or grotesque forms in nature, and striking contrasts between beauty and the bizarre.
-Together, these elements reflect my ongoing fascination with ambiguity, contradiction, and transformation.
+I am inspired by art history, portraiture, still life, and the natural world, particularly expressive faces, unusual forms in nature, and contrasts between beauty and the bizarre.

-Somewhere between intention and instinct, my mischievous artworks seem to develop a life of their own, balancing between light and dark, the serious and the surreal.
-Through this playful ambiguity, I invite you into an imagined world, a space where overlooked objects and strange characters eerily come alive.
+Somewhere between intention and instinct, my mischievous artworks develop a life of their own, balancing light and dark, the serious and the surreal.
+I invite you into my imagined world, a space where overlooked objects take on an uncanny life and strange characters eerily come alive.

 Exhibitions